agraef/ez-ag/README.md

 manually by pressing the TEMPO and VOLUME buttons at the same time and using the "-" button so that the EZ-AG's LED display shows "Etr".

+### Jamstick+ Setup

+The Jamstick+ should work fine with the patch as is, using factory settings.
+Just make sure that the device is in multi-channel mode (which it is by default).
+You may also want to use the Jamstick+ app to adjust the pick sensitivity settings to your liking (I have mine on the "Minimum" preset for best sensitivity, but your mileage may vary).

 ## Usage

 With those preparations all done and the EZ-AG turned on, just load the patch